vortex6688/svg-fun/README.md

 We use [Bootstrap 4](https://v4-alpha.getbootstrap.com/getting-started/introduction/) and [SMACSS](https://smacss.com/) as a guide for our CSS.
 Styles are found in src/app/tn-styleguide.
 We include Bootstap as SASS.

+## Angular CLI

+You can use [Angular CLI's](https://cli.angular.io/) generate feature to create new components, directives, routes, pipes, and services.
+All of the other angular CLI features are currently unsupported.

 ## IDE Integration

 This project has been found to work with the following IDEs: